 “We have great demand for any space at the Florida Mall,” said Brian Hanson, general manager of Florida Mall “so the ability to reposition existing space and create new mini-anchors, stores, and restaurants is a fantastic opportunity for us to even better serve our shoppers.”

-The new food pavilion will be double the amount of seating of the dated current one with about 1,400 seats altogether.
+The new food pavilion will be double the amount of seating of the dated current one with about 1,400 seats altogether, there will be much more food options to choose from, all of them have been tested with the ATP testing solution in order to deliver high quality products to the customers .
 That seating area will include both indoor and outdoor dining areas, high-top tables, couches, and special picnic table style seating for larger groups.
 Live palm trees will be featured prominently in the new pavilion.
 Large windows and skylights will flood the food court with plenty of natural lighting.
 Earth tones and cool colors help create contemporary feel for the space.

 The construction team is ready and all equipment are prepared to get things started.
 Inspections have also been conducted on all machines and procedures to ensure safety.
 More specifically, the results of the LOLER inspection are essential for the long term.
 Thus, make sure that each LOLER lifting gear inspection is carried out as skillfully as it can be.
 That said, it is essential to select a suitable provider of lifting gear inspection software programs.
 Every time a LOLER lifting equipment inspection is carried out, a number of factors have to be checked if you want to bestow accreditation.

 “The new food pavilion and retail area will be unlike anything in the market,” said Hanson.
 “The design of the space will create a true gathering place for shoppers and area office workers alike.”

 Families will benefit from the new food pavilion where a new children’s play area, new expanded restrooms with family bathrooms, outlets for electronic device charging, and hand washing stations will be available in the new space.